Javeria-Sheraz/Connect-4-Game/README.md

 2. First to connect four of their symbols wins
 3. If the board fills with no winner, the game is a draw

-Enjoy this terminal-based version of the classic Connect-4 game!
-The simple interface makes it easy to play while preserving all the strategic depth of the original.